Code-Institute-Submissions/bmcdonald2000-Eyes.In.The.Sky_MayResub/README.md

 #### User story testing

-**• As a user, I want to be able to acess weather data on my mobile so I can check the weather whislt on the go.** :+1:
+**• As a user, I want to be able to acess weather data on my mobile so I can check the weather whislt on the go.** :heavy_check_mark:
-:thumbsup:

   ° Core weather data is acessible on mobile

-**• As a user, I want to be able to input my own location into an input field in order to get weather data for any desired location.** :+1:
+**• As a user, I want to be able to input my own location into an input field in order to get weather data for any desired location.** :heavy_check_mark:
-:thumbsup:

   ° User is able to input their own location and data is returned provided the input is valid.

-**• As a user, I want to be able to successfully submit my input in order to retrieve weather data for my input.** :+1:
+**• As a user, I want to be able to successfully submit my input in order to retrieve weather data for my input.** :heavy_check_mark:
-:thumbsup:

   ° The search button allows user input to be submitted and data is retrived.

-**• As a user, I want some sort of feedback to let me know my search request was processed.** :+1:
+**• As a user, I want some sort of feedback to let me know my search request was processed.** :heavy_check_mark:
-:thumbsup:

-  ° A spinner is displayed while the data is loading and error messages notify the user if the submission was unsucessful.
-Hints are also included to help the user resolve the issue as quikly as possible.
+  ° I have created messages so the user knows there results are being fetched.
+All error messages are also displayed so the user knows why the data was not returned.

-**• As a user, I want to be able to use my device's location in order to get weather data without needing to type in my location.** :+1:
+**• As a user, I want to be able to use my device's location in order to get weather data without needing to type in my location.** :heavy_check_mark:
-:thumbsup:

   ° The local button uses the geolocation API to retrive users co-ordinates and return weather data for their location

-**• As a user, I want to be able to view the results of my successful search so that I can know the weather.** :+1:
+**• As a user, I want to be able to view the results of my successful search so that I can know the weather.** :heavy_check_mark:
-:thumbsup:

-  ° The results are easily view by the user, with scroll enabled for overflow on smaller devices.
+  ° The results are easily viewed by the user, with scroll enabled for overflow on smaller devices.

-**• As a user, I want to view the future weather for my searched location so that I know what the weather will be like for the rest of the week.** 	:+1:
+**• As a user, I want to view the future weather for my searched location so that I know what the weather will be like for the rest of the week.** :heavy_check_mark:
-:thumbsup:

   ° Weather forecast is displayed for next 6 days , irrespective of the button pressed.